atc-project/atc-react/README.md

   <img src="docs/images/ra_confluence_v2.png" />
 </details>

-Each Response Action mapped to a specific stage of [The Six Stages of Incident Response Process](https://www.cynet.com/incident-response/incident-response-sans-the-6-steps-in-depth/).
+Each Response Action mapped to a specific [Incident Response stage](response_stages.md).
 The first digit of the Response Action ID reflects a stage number.
 The second digit of the Response Action ID reflects a category it belongs to: